 So, when I say getting a cochlear implant changed the course of my life, I am not exaggerating.
 It introduced a new dimension to my life, which isn’t always a pleasant experience.

-What the YouTube videos of babies blinking at the strange sensation and adults crying at the “first sound” don’t tell you is what happens afterwards.
+What the YouTube videos of babies cooing and adults crying at the “first sound” don’t tell you is what happens afterwards.
 The surgery is the easy part.
-The real work comes afterwards.
+The real work happens afterwards.
 Nearly all recipients need some training to make sense of their cochlear implants.
-The time and effort needed for such training varies based on a variety of factors, the most important being the age of implantation and profundity of one’s deafness.
+The time and effort needed for such training vary based on many factors, the most important being the age of implantation and profundity of one’s deafness.
 I ended up on the more intensive side of the spectrum.
 I had been too deaf for too long.

 After an anticlimatic activation session that wouldn’t have gotten a million views on YouTube, I began to feel — not quite hear — new and disorienting sensations that felt like prickling from within.
 As a creature of sight and touch, I perceived sound in more familiar terms: feeling.
 As my brain began to form the neural pathways to perceive and process the noisy world around me, the confusion and disorientation deepened.
 I understood little of the logic of sound: why some were louder than others; why some elicited people’s attention while others didn’t; and the meaning of any of it.
 Sound is meaningless until you can ascribe meaning to it.
 I had to learn how to do that.